An exportOrder API call is available for exporting a specified Order to a file.

 In some implementations of KonaKart it may be useful to export orders during normal order processing (rather than relying on manual intervention for this).
 There are many ways to implement the automatic export of orders.
 A common technique would be to use the OrderIntegrationMgr and AdminOrderIntegrationMgr to export orders whenever the order's status reached a certain value (such as "payment_received").
 An example of doing just this is provided in the OrderIntegrtaionMgr source code and all that is required to get it to work is to uncomment the calls.

-XML_IO is a tool, provided in the Enterprise Extensions of KonaKart, that allows you to import and export KonaKart data in XML files.
+XML_IO is a tool, provided in the Business and Enterprise Editions of KonaKart, that allows you to import and export KonaKart data in XML files.

 It can be found in the xml_io directory which is located directly under the KonaKart installation directory.